MinaProtocol/mina/docs/specs/consensus/README.md

                        previous
 ```

-Next, we advance to the first slot of the next sub-window (e.g. new block at `11`), sub-window (`10`) becomes a previous sub-window and, since there are now `11` previous sub-windows, we compute the window density.
+Now we advance to the first slot of the next sub-window (e.g. a new block in sub-window `11`).
+Sub-window (`10`) becomes a previous sub-window and, since there are now `11` previous sub-windows, we compute the window density.

 ```
                                               11